SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 ### Import {#description_import}

-There is one important limitation in Fraxinus, it only works as intended if there is one and only one volume loaded per patient at a time.
-If you e.g. have several CT series for one uniqe person, you should make a new patient folder for each set of images.
+There is one important limitation in Fraxinus, it only works as intended if there is one and only one volume imported per patient at a time.
+If you want to try to import a different CT series, you should start over by making a new patient.

+If you have more than one Dicom series to choose between, select one with preferably slice thickness 2.0 mm or less.
+For Siemens CT series, look for the name *Thorax 1.0 B30*.

 By pressing on the *Advanced* button, you get access to a couple of features for getting more info from your DICOM images.
 See also \ref org_custusx_dicom.

 ### Process {#description_process}

-This step has some advanced features which experienced users might find helpful.
+Usually this step is fully automatic when you perform the normal Fraxinus workflow on a new patient.
+However, the segmentation algorithm might not always be able to segment a given input volume.
+Any number of reasons can cause this, e.g. poor quality pictures.
+One thing which might help is to check the *Use manual seed point* box.
+You then select a point in the start of the trachea which the algorithm should work from:
+- Make sure that your volume which you want to segment is visible in the 2D and 3D view by right clicking and selecting it.
+- Click in the 2D views and place the crosshair freely inside the trachea.
+- Press the *Play* button, and hopefully the algorithm will succeed.

+Here follows a general description of the options in this step.
 The algorithm which creates a surface model from the imported volume, is implemented through a CustusX concept called *Filter*.
 Hence we can se that the *Airway Segmentation Filter* is selected.